On finiteness of odd superperfect numbers: Preliminary lemmas

 \section{Preliminary lemmas}

 In this section, we introduce some preliminary lemmas.

-The first lemma is Matveev's lower bound for linear forms of logarithms \cite{Mat}.
-We use this lemma to prove our gap principle in section \ref{main}.
-The second lemma is an elementary property of values of cyclotomic polynomials.
+The first lemma is a special case of Matveev\cite[Theorem 2.2]{Mat}, which gives a lower bound for linear forms of logarithms.
+We use this lemma to prove our gap principle in Section \ref{main}.
+The second lemma describes an elementary property of values of cyclotomic polynomials.